diadem-platform/diadem-docs/docs/source/legal/TAC.rst

 AGREEMENT TO OUR LEGAL TERMS
 =============================

-We are Nanomatch GmbH ("Company," "we," "us," "our"), a company registered in Germany at BLastreet 3, Kruaa, Baden 711111.
+We are Nanomatch GmbH ("Company," "we," "us," "our"), a company registered in Germany at Griesbachstr.
+5, 76185 Karlsruhe.
 Our VAT number is DE 23012222222.

 We operate the DiaDEM platform accessible at diadem.com (the "Platform"), as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").